-200 piece genuine Idle Hour Jig Saw

-puzzle for only \$1.90.
-This puzzle, having

-beautiful 8-color-picture mounted on durable 3-ply veneer wood, sells ordinarily for around two dollars.
+200 piece genuine Idle Hour Jig Saw puzzle for only \$1.00.
+This puzzle, having beautiful 8-color picture mounted on durable 3-ply veneer wood, sells ordinarily for around two dollars.
 We offer it at approximately half-price.

-The 200 piece Idle Hour puzzle comes in

-more than fifty different subjects but was

-keep an individual card record of each

-purchaser to avoid duplication of subjects.
+The 200 piece Idle Hour puzzle comes in more than fifty different subjects but we keep an individual card record of each purchaser to avoid duplication of subjects. unless requested, in re-ordering.

-The latest fad in New York and Chi cago is the puzzle party.
+The latest fad in New York and Chicago is the puzzle party.
 Each couple is given a puzzle.
-The couple finishing first twins a prize.
-Points are scored against tosers for each unplaced piece in their puzzles.
-It's an entertaining game, Order as many games as you'll have couples at your next party.
-Send money order of check.
+The couple finishing first wins a prize.
+Points are scored against losers for each unplaced piece in their puzzles.
+It's an entertaining game.
+Order as many games as you'll have couples at your next party.
+Send money order or check.